-Each Community Grant shall not exceed \$7500.
+Each Research Grant shall not exceed \$20,000.
 The grant money is to be used for expenses directly associated with the project.
-No more than 10% of the direct costs shall be used for institutional overhead.
+No more than 9.09 % of the total grant (LRAC commitment) shall be used for finance and administration of the grant.
 Grantees are expected to provide full disclosure as to how funds were spent and provide receipts as appropriate.
 Grantees are required to complete an IRS Form W-9 for tax and accounting purposes.
-All projects and associated publicity/outreach will acknowledge LRAC funding.
+All projects and associated publicity/outreach will acknowledge LRAC funding as follows:

-Example: "These funds are provided by the National Park Service under CFDA 15.962 - National Wild and Scenic Rivers System. "
+"These funds are provided by the National Park Service under CFDA 15.962 - National Wild and Scenic Rivers System." and include the LRAC logo.